There's always room to learn more about bees. Here's a 101 on our region's primary pollinators.

 By Dez Ramirez

-If you’ve been feeling restless and tired of the Pacific Northwest’s ongoing end of winter, or the beginning of our cold spring weather, you’re not alone.
+If you’ve been feeling restless and tired of the Pacific Northwest’s finicky and cold spring weather, you’re not alone.
 Bees, this region’s primary pollinators, are tired of it too.
 Below 55 degrees Fahrenheit, bee wing muscles are too cold to operate properly; however, bees don’t thrive in extreme heat either.
 Our temperate Pacific Northwest climate makes a most desirable home for them.

 There are thousands of different bee species, and Oregon alone could have as many as 500 species, but this number remains unconfirmed and populations have been threatened during the past several years.
 Bees have been dying off at an alarming rate due to a myriad of issues, including widespread insecticide and herbicide use, declines in habitat, and an unstable, unpredictable climate.